 What is Intrauterine Insemination (IUI)?
+(IUI Failure)

 The IUI Procedure: A Closer Look

 During the IUI procedure, doctors collect a sperm sample and wash it, removing unwanted elements.
 This leaves behind a concentration of healthy, motile sperm.
 With the help of a thin catheter, the doctor then places the sperm directly into the uterus, bypassing the cervix.
-This shortens the journey the sperm have to make and improves the odds of conception.
+This shortens the journey the sperm has to make and improves the odds of conception.

 When is IUI Recommended?